2025 F1 driver line-ups: latest rumours, confirmed seats & contract news

 • Perez in jeopardy despite signing a two-year extension

-Sergio Perez signed a two-year contract extension with Red Bull after a solid series of performances at the start of this season, including three 1-2 finishes in the first four races of the year, helped to draw a line under his struggles last year, when he finished 290 points behind his team-mate in the drivers’ standings.
+Sergio Perez signed a two-year contract extension with Red Bull after a solid series of performances at the start of this season, including three 1-2 finishes in the first four races of the year, which helped to draw a line under his struggles last year, when he finished 290 points behind his team-mate in the drivers’ standings.

 Related article

-That’s hasn’t been the only uncertainty in a team which, on paper, has two drivers secured for the coming years.
-Max Verstappen signed a record-breaking six year deal with Red Bull after his first drivers’ title in 2021, which should keep him in Milton Keynes until at least 2028.
+That hasn’t been the only uncertainty in a team which, on paper, has two drivers secured for the coming years.
+Max Verstappen signed a record-breaking six-year deal with Red Bull after his first drivers’ title in 2021, which should keep him in Milton Keynes until at least 2028.
 But his relationship with the team became unsettled in the first part of this year amid reports of a behind-the-scenes power struggle at the top levels of Red Bull; an investigation into misconduct involving Christian Horner — who was cleared; the imminent departure of superstar designer Adrian Newey and questions over the position of Verstappen’s mentor Helmut Marko.

 Ferrari 2025 F1 driver line-up